Story Time with The Questioneers Author, Andrea Beaty | Friday, February 23 | 5:30–6:30

-It’s winter.
-It’s cold.
-There’s no snow to play in, or the kids are tired of playing in the snow.
 What can you do to beat Cabin Fever?
 Try cooking!
-Cooking with your kids is fun, healthy, AND educational!
+Cooking with your kids can be fun AND educational!
 It is sometimes said that “Cooking is science (or math) for hungry people!”

 Think about all the science and math your children are observing and using when cooking.
 There’s the math of measuring out the ingredients.
 For an extra challenge, you can double the recipe or divide it in half.
 Look at the way a set of measuring cups or spoons nests together.
 Just getting young children to realize the ¼ and ½ are part of a whole (1) is a major mathematical concept that they will use in school when they learn about fractions.